 Integrated offerings combine classical, jazz, contemporary, and world

 music with a progressive and distinctly Christian worldview to develop

 students who are leaders – both in the world and in the Church.
 As a

 Music major, you'll receive personal attention by an exceptional,

 creative, and caring faculty who are themselves active performers and

 clinicians who desire to not only teach but to also mentor students.

-Opportunities include national tours for major ensembles, and on- and
+Opportunities include national tours for major ensembles, and an on-campus recording studio.

 Prospective students who are planning to major or minor in music are required to audition for participation in most ensembles and for consideration for music scholarships.